 PERSIANA

-The Plan General de Ordenación Urbana is a fundamental urban planning document in Spain, governing a municipality's urban development.
-It defines the local urban planning rules required to obtain building permits and regulates land use.
-Each PGOU is public and can be consulted at the planning office of the municipality concerned.
+The Plan General de Ordenación Urbana is a fundamental urban planning document in Spain, which governs the urban development of a municipality.
+It defines the local urban planning rules necessary to obtain building permits and regulates land use.
+Each PGOU is public and can be consulted at the urban planning departments of the municipality concerned.

 PINTOR